biomed-AI/CellFM-torch/README.md

-# torch-cellfm
+# CellFM-torch

-This project is a PyTorch reimplementation and migration of the original CellFM model, supporting loading of the original 80M MindSpore pre-trained weights for downstream tasks.
+We have released a PyTorch version of CellFM-torch, which is fully compatible with the original 80M MindSpore pre-trained weights.
+Although we haven’t conducted a systematic benchmark yet, we warmly welcome you to try it out.
+If you encounter any issues, feel free to share feedback or start a discussion with us.

 ## Project Overview

- `torch-cellfm` provides a faithful PyTorch version of CellFM, making it easier for the community to train and deploy the model using the mainstream PyTorch framework.
+ `CellFM-torch` provides a faithful PyTorch version of CellFM, making it easier for the community to train and deploy the model using the mainstream PyTorch framework.

 **Key Features:**